 Pu Sae Ya Sae Festival สืบสานประเพณีเลี้ยงดง

-Wednesday, 01 June, 2016 (expected date) is Pu Sae Ya Sae Festival in Chiang Mai which involves a ritual sacrifice and the consumption of raw buffalo flesh.
+Thursday, 08 June, 2017 is Pu Sae Ya Sae Festival in Chiang Mai which involves a ritual sacrifice and the consumption of raw buffalo flesh.
 This is not a good event for the squeamish or animal lovers.
 This takes place on the full moon of the seventh lunar month

 Phi Ta Khon – Ghost Festival ผีตาโขน